abhayv290/SelectCart/README.md

 SelectCart-A Sleak And Simple ShoppingCart App
 It Uses vite+react for frontend and Redux and reduxjs/tookit (RTK) for state management

-This Have consist of many functionality
+Features  of this App as listed bellow
 1.AddItem to the Cart
 ![alt text](<public/Screenshot 2024-03-07 015431.png>)
 2.View your Cart